dart-archive/angulardart.org/site/tutorial/03-ch01-creating-your-first-app.markdown

 <p>The <code>ng-model</code> directive binds the input’s value attribute to the
 property <code>name</code> in the current context (the instance of the <code>Greeter</code> class).
-Whenever the input value is updated, the directive will copy its value to the
+Whenever the input value is updated, the directive copies its value to the
 <code>name</code> property.</p>

 <p>The view displays the value of the model object using the Angular